guifeitosabr/s24-team-09-landing-page/content/page/bootstrap-components/index.md

 ---
-title: "How Did You Build the Extension?"
+title: "How Was The Process Of Building the Extension?"
-description: "The tools we used to build FocusTabs, and the rationale behind its backend development and frontend design (+ link do extension's GitHub)."
+description: "Development process, decisions made, mistakes encountered, and most importantly, the lessons learned while building FocusTabs."
 url: "/page/how-did-you-build-the-extension/"
 draft: false
 tags: ["Featured"]
-keywords: ["decisions and mistakes","api integration","api key","gpt"]
+keywords: ["decisions and mistakes","api integration","api key","gpt","feature overload","ui/ux","lessons learned"]
 ---

 # How Did You Build the Extension?